hbkworld/streaming-spec/axes.md

 }
 ~~~~

-Following data block has at least one value of this signal encoded float.
+Data block has the value of this signal encoded float.
 No time stamps.

 ### A CAN Decoder

 The signal has 1 value dimension.

+- The value is expressed as a base value type
 - The value is explicit.
 - The time is explicit.